rebecaferraz/rebecaferraz/README.md

 # 🪄 Hello, I'm Rebeca!

-📚 First-year Computer Science student at CESAR School

-🫧 Analytical Thinker | Curious Learner | Organizer at Heart

-🎠 Away from the keyboard, I enjoy books, music, and the entire GOT universe.

-🤝 Always down to collaborate, learn, and build cool things
+📚 First-year Computer Science student at CESAR School <br> 🫧 Analytical Thinker | Curious Learner | Organizer at Heart <br> 🎠 Away from the keyboard, I enjoy books, music, and the entire GOT universe. <br> 🤝 Always down to collaborate, learn, and build cool things

 **🔗 Connect with me**